Tall narrow angel figure is composed of outer body hull "LID" and

 surface to help secure the seam across the center.

-the top "lid" into position to align cut edges as
+11. Bend the top tabs inward then bend the top "lid" into position to align cut edges as

-tab perforation lines, and glue in place.
+tab perforation lines, and glue in place.28.
+Insert the bottom tab with hex opening

 12. Prepare the lower hull shape by bending back